-Businesses can raise equity using traditional private and public fundraising methods (e.g., private placement; initial public offering; seed and venture capital strategies), through grants and initiatives offered by Government and State/Territory agencies, and through crowdfunding.
+Businesses can raise equity using traditional private and public fundraising methods (e.g., private placement, initial public offering, and seed and venture capital strategies), through grants and initiatives offered by Government and State/Territory agencies, and through crowdfunding.

 In late 2017, a regulatory framework was introduced for crowd-sourced equity funding (CSEF) by public companies from retail investors.
 While reducing the regulatory barriers to investing in small and start-up businesses, the framework also created certain licensing and disclosure obligations for CSEF intermediaries (i.e., persons listing CSEF offers for public companies).
+This regime was extended in 2018 to also apply to proprietary companies.
+While there are a range of reporting requirements imposed on proprietary companies engaging in crowdfunding, there are also a number of concessions made with respect to restrictions that would otherwise apply to their fundraising activities.